simrenbasra/simys-blog/_posts/2026-01-25-simbot_part4.md

 -	By `####` subheadings if they exist

--	By paragraphs if no subheadings exist
+-	If no subheadings exist, the section is treated as a single block and later broken down by paragraphs only when needed to stay within the token limit.

 A chunk counter is used to number multiple chunks within the same section.